SAP-samples/cap-local-development-workshop/exercises/00/README.md

 ## Set up working environment

 Here are the options.

-Choose one of them, and then jump forward to the [check the CAP Node.js version](#check-cap-nodejs-version) section.
+👉 Choose one of them, work through the steps, and then jump forward to continue on from the [check the CAP Node.js version](#check-cap-nodejs-version) section.

 ### Option 1 - dev container and VS Code installed locally

-If you already have or can install Docker Desktop and VS Code on your machine, then this option may be for you.
+If you already have or can install git, Docker Desktop and VS Code on your machine, then this option may be for you.

-- Ensure Docker Desktop is running
+- Ensure Docker Desktop is running (and if you have a context set, ensure it points to the local engine)
-- Check that you have the [Dev Containers] extension installed in VS Code.
+- Check that you have the [Dev Containers] extension installed in VS Code
-- Clone this repo `git clone https://github.com/SAP-samples/cap-local-development-workshop`.
+- Clone this repo `git clone https://github.com/SAP-samples/cap-local-development-workshop`
-- Open the directory containing the clone with VS Code, for example like this: `code cap-local-development-workshop`, or via the VS Code menu.
+- Open the directory containing the clone with VS Code, for example like this: `code cap-local-development-workshop`, or via the VS Code menu
 - Choose to "Reopen in Container" when asked:
   ![reopen in container dialogue box](assets/vscode-reopen-in-container.png)

+> There's no reason why e.g. [Podman] won't work instead of Docker; you're welcome to use that, but we cannot provide support for any issues arising in this workshop due to time constraints.

 ### Option 2 - dev container in a GitHub codespace